cityofasheville/housing-calculator-portable/README.md

 ## Setup and configuration

-To use this calculator in a standalone way, you can copy the public folder to any web accessible location and open index.html.
-If you need to modify the values used by the calculator, you can modify those values in the `src/defaultConfig.js` file.
+To use this calculator in a standalone way, you can copy the public folder to any web accessible location and open the `index.html` file.
+If you need to modify the values used by the calculator, you can modify those values in the `public/defaultConfig.json` file.

 ## Prerequisites